26 Places in India That Look Like Their Foreign Travel Twins

 The Valley of Flowers National Park in the state of Uttarakhand is well known for its endless medows and slopes full of various alpine flowers.
 The best time to visit Valley of Flowers National Park is from mid July to mid August.
 The flowers are in full bloom at this time of the year.
 Go just after the first monsoon rains to expreiance this piece of paradise in India.
 The flowering season may vary as per the weather conditions each year, so check whether the flowers have bloomed before leaving.

-you must note that Valley Of Flowers trek is not easy.
+You must note that Valley Of Flowers trek is not easy.
 It is a moderate level trek, with slightly longer trekking days and a steep ascent to Hemkund Sahib that will challenge your endurance.
 So, prepare well for this trek.

 The gates to Valley Of Flowers open at the beginning of June.
 But the best time to visit is between July and September.
 You can extend it to the end of September.